Resources on Atlantic World history:

 -

-“Celebrating African culture in the North East of England, 1930s-1940s,”Anti-Racism in Modern Britain: Histories and Trajectories, Manchester University Press, forthcoming.
-This article traces a multifaceted campaign to dispel stereotypes and discriminations around Africans and people of the African diaspora.
-Unlike other pan-African movements, this campaign brought together people of both middle-class and working-class backgrounds.
+“Celebrating African culture in the North East of England, 1930s-1940s,”Anti-Racism in Modern Britain: Histories and Trajectories, eds.
+East, Redhead and Williams, Manchester University Press, 2024: 103-123.
+This article traces a campaign against stereotypes and discrimination by organizing cultural events about Africa throughout northern England.
+Unlike other pan-African movements, this campaign brought together Africans and West Indians of both middle-class and working-class backgrounds.

 - “Protecting foreigners: the refugee crisis on the Belize – Yucatán border, 1847–1871,” Law and History Review 39, no.1 (2021): 69 – 95.
 This article considers the role of migration in forming political, legal, and spatial geographies in Belize (then British Honduras), a region with weak state institutions and disputed borders.
 This article was the runner-up for the 2022 Elizabeth Eisenstein Essay Prize.